realdoug/rails4-toolingapi/README.md

-rails4-toolingapi
+Rails 4 / SFDC Tooling API
 =================

-A proof of concept integration btwn Salesforce's Tooling API and Rails4.
+A proof of concept for how to build your own Cloud IDE for Force.com Development with Rails4 and Salesforce's Tooling API.

 To Do:
 * Implement 'create' controller method